wjp22903/geomesa/README.md

 #### geomesa-core

-This project contains the implementations of the core indexing structures, Accumulo iterators, and the GeoTools interfaces for exposing the functionality as a ```DataStore``` to both application developers and GeoServer.
+This project contains the implementations of the core indexing structures, Accumulo iterators, and the GeoTools interfaces for exposing the functionalit yas a ```DataStore``` to both application developers and GeoServer.

 ##### Scala console via scala-maven-plugin